mikus31/MAP675-Assignment-01/README.md

 #### 2017-10-17
 * We have decided to explore Austin, Texas. -- mm
 * Downloaded three shapefiles from Austin's Open Data Portal and all appear to be projected in WGS84. -- mm
-* Set up initial folder structure and set up default html template. --dw
+* Set up initial folder structure and set up default html template. -- dw

 #### 2017-10-18
 * Created branch data-exploration. --dw
 * Created new folder "stagedata" for data exploration and manipulation. -- dw
 * Moved shapefiles from local temp directory to stagedata folder. -- mm
-* Downloaded and modified the jurisdictional boundary for use as a city outline. --dw
+* Downloaded and modified the jurisdictional boundary for use as a city outline. -- dw
-* Worked on index.html to add title/heading, layers and basic layout for how we want features to sit. --dw
+* Worked on index.html to add title/heading, layers and basic layout for how we want features to sit. -- dw
+* Made some styling changes to the map and commented the code. -- mm